-'You prepare for war': how one US firm tried escaping Trump's China tariffs
+'You prepare for war': How one US firm tried escaping Trump's China tariffs

-"It is the hardest thing I've ever had to do in all my 30 years in the business," said Sloven, president of Capstone International HK Ltd, a division of Florida-based Capstone Companies.
+"It is the hardest thing I've ever had to do in all my 30 years in the business," said Sloven, president of Capstone International HK, a division of Florida-based Capstone Companies.

-"You've got packaging, assembling, auditing, labor, overheads, components, logistics, transportation," he said.
+"You've got packaging, assembling, auditing, labour, overheads, components, logistics, transportation," he said.
 "I went from first gear to fourth gear very quickly."

 Sloven, a native of Long Island, New York, cut his teeth in Asia in the 1970s sourcing lighting products from Japan.
 He then moved to Taiwan and then mainland China, making and sourcing electrical products for AT&T and Duracell, before becoming a buying agent for sporting goods retailer Dick's.